caiolauro/PySparkDataPipe/README.md

-# Strider Data Engineering Assessment - 2.0
+# EDA and Data Pipeline for a Video Streaming Company

 ## Install